According to your start and end dates ( 2025-05-12 to 2025-05-30 ),

 B: Find and evaluate sources 10%

 Not all sources are equally useful.
 The content of sources you choose must be relevant and current, and you need to make sure you're using academically valid sources such as peer-reviewed journal articles and books.
-See the Library's resource on Evaluating your search results critically and the RADAR Evaluation Method (PDF).
+The RADAR method, introduced in the RADAR Framework module, can help you consider the relevance, authority, date, accuracy, and the reason for its creation.

 C: Conduct research 20%

 Gather your information and keep careful track of your sources as you go along.
-See the Library's resource Conducting research and note taking (PDF).
+See the Libraries' resource Conducting research and note taking (PDF) or consult the Student Success Office's A beginner's guide to notetaking.

 Step3: Organizing your essay